BerriAI/litellm/docs/my-website/docs/proxy/quick_start.md

 > Use `-d` flag to run the container in detached mode (background) e.g. `docker compose up -d`

-Your LiteLLM container should be running now.
+Your LiteLLM container should be running now on the defined port e.g. `8000`.

 ## Server Endpoints
 - POST `/chat/completions` - chat completions endpoint to call 100+ LLMs